cbrew/cbrew.github.io/_posts/2022-12-20-confidence-tricks.md

 the time, have meaningful interactions with people whom they have never met and never expect to meet.
 The possibilities for deception are endless, and some of them enable confidence tricks.

+In a modern setting, the victim of a confidence trick (the mark) need not be an individual.
+It could be a company that is induced to take actions that are not necessarily in its interest.
+The dynamics are similar, because companies are made of people, and the corporate environment does not prevent them from falling for modernized versions of the con artists old tricks.

 ## Chat GPT

 Chat GPT is a so-called _generative ai_ system that has created a lot of excitement.
 It can produce written text that is a very good match, in terms of style,